sean-kang/docker-php-dev/README.md

 # docker-php-dev

-Docker image for PHP 7 Development.
+PHP 7.0 FPM with additional development and deployment tools.
+You can find the latest image in [Docker Hub](https://hub.docker.com/r/seankang/php-dev).

-It offers the following tools.
+This docker image offers the following tools.

 * PHP 7 FPM
 * [nodejs 6.x](https://nodejs.org)